UbaidRussell/Results-summary-component/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-To see how you can add code snippets, see below:
+Before this project I have never used linear-gradient and I find it has been cool to give a space or area two different colors

 ```css
     background-image: linear-gradient(hsla(256, 72%, 46%, 1),hsla(241, 72%, 46%, 0));
 ```
-Befor this project I have never used linear-gradient and I find it has been cool to give a space or area two different colors

 ### Continued development